What is facticity?

 There are a lot of themes in the book.
 Beer is one.
 Do you have any favorite beers or breweries?

 I do.
-Black Shirt is a favorite.
-New Image and River North are great, too.
+River North is a favorite.
+New Image and Outer Range are great, too.

 What about Scrabble?
 The board game Scrabble is a major theme in the book.
 What’s the deal with this?